polterguy/phosphorusfive/core/p5.exp/README.md

 ## Consuming p5.exp from C# in your own code

 p5.exp is extremely easy to incorporate in your own projects and/or Active Events.
-If you take a look at for instance the p5.lambda project, which contains the "ghist of the p5.lambda 'programming language'", you will see that it heavily consumes the XUtil static methods, allowing for automatic traversion and iteration over your p5.lambda nodes.
+If you take a look at for instance the p5.lambda project, which contains the "ghist of the p5.lambda 'non-programming language'", you will see that it heavily consumes the `XUtil` static methods, allowing for automatic traversion and iteration over your p5.lambda nodes.

 You can easily create Active Event handlers that takes expressions as their input, using the same pattern in your own code.

 p5.exp is not dependent upon any other projects, except the p5.core, due to the Node class being defined in that project.

-Imagine you have some Active Event called *[foo]*, which should take an expression, leadning to possible multiple nodes, where you should do something with these nodes.
+Imagine you have some Active Event called *[foo]*, which should take an expression, leading to possibly multiple nodes, where you should do something with these nodes.
 This could easily be accomplished with the following code.

 ```csharp